adamsilver/fdpb/07-a-filter-form.md

 First of all, though, it needs to be said that&mdash;like anything any other feature or form field in the book&mdash;if you don't need a filter, don't include one.
 They're only useful if a search returns a large amount of items to wade through.
 Like Google, users are not really willing to click through beyond the third or fourth page.

 In the introduction to ‘A Search Form’, you'll recall the somewhat typical conversation I used to have with my Mum when I asked her where my ‘black top’ was.
 The vagueness of that question meant she couldn't answer accurately.
-To find out exactly which one I was after she asked me questions like ‘Is a football top’.
+To find out exactly which one I was after she asked me questions like ‘Is it a football top’.
 In technical terms this question is a type of filter on a large set of results.

 On the web, a search can yield thousands, or even, millions of results depending on the content available.
 As humans, we can't juggle more than approximately seven things at one time[^1], so being able to narrow them down is crucial.
 The ability to filter not only offers an additional dimension of control, but it does so in a way that matches users' own mental model.